Interpreting Qualifications for Hair & Beauty Trainer Training

 So let's begin….

-AET - Level 3 Award in Education and Training (previously known as Preparing to Teach in the Lifelong Learning Sector or PTTLS).
+AET - Level 3 Award in Education and Training (PTLLS) in Hair & Beauty Trainer Training

-The AET will enable you to teach in your specialist area up to level 3 and is ideal if you wish to teach alone rather than in a college environment, or if you wish to ‘dip a toe in the water’ and see if teaching is for you.
+The Level 3 AET course will enable you to teach in your specialist area up to level 3 and is ideal if you wish to teach alone rather than in a college environment, or if you wish to ‘dip a toe in the water’ and see if teaching is for you.

-The Assessor qualifications can be broken down into a number of separate awards depending on the type of assessing you do, in brief, these are Award in Understanding the Principles and Practices of Assessment (UPPA) which is the theory element to assessment, Award in Assessing Competence in the Workplace (AOC) which as it says is assessing in the workplace, Award in Assessing Vocational Skills, Knowledge and Understanding (AVS) this is in respect to classroom-based assessment or the Certificate in Assessing Vocational Achievement (CAVA) (Previously known as the D33/32 or A1) which is of all the above within one qualification and therefore a certificate, not an award.
+The Assessor qualifications can be broken down into a number of separate awards depending on the type of assessing you do, in brief, these are Award in Understanding the Principles and Practices of Assessment (UPPA) or the NVQ assessor course which is the theory element to assessment, Award in Assessing Competence in the Workplace (AOC) or the online Level 3 Competence Assessor training which as it says is assessing in the workplace, Award in Assessing Vocational Skills, Knowledge and Understanding (AVS) this is in respect to classroom-based assessment or the Certificate in Assessing Vocational Achievement (CAVA) (Previously known as the D33/32 or A1) which is of all the above within one qualification and therefore a certificate, not an award.

 The UPPA unit is to be taken in all of these qualifications as this is the theory in assessing and the foundation for all assessment knowledge.
-The other units within these qualifications are practical units and therefore require you to be in an assessing environment; this could be within the workplace, ie assessing apprentices, it could be in a teaching position in a college or private training institution, or voluntarily shadowing in any of these places.
+The other units within the NVQ assessor qualifications are practical units and therefore require you to be in an assessing environment; this could be within the workplace, i.e. assessing apprentices, it could be in a teaching position in a college or private training institution, or voluntarily shadowing in any of these places.

-CET - Level 4 Certificate in Education & Training (previously known as Certificate in Teaching in the Lifelong Learning Sector or CTTLS).
+CET - Level 4 Certificate in Education & Training (CTLLS) in Hair & Beauty Trainer Training

-The CET is the next level up from the AET and is far more recognised within training institutions.
+The level 4 CET qualification is the next level up from the level 3 AET course and is far more recognised within training institutions.
 It will enable you to teach in your specialist area up to level 4.
-As with the AET, you do not have to have any teaching experience, however, you will be required to undertake and evidence a minimum of 30 hours of teaching practice, of which 3 hours must be observed, again this does not necessarily need to be in an employed position it can be in a voluntary/shadowing role.
+As with the level 3 AET, you do not have to have any teaching experience, however, you will be required to undertake and evidence a minimum of 30 hours of teaching practice, of which 3 hours must be observed, again this does not necessarily need to be in an employed position it can be in a voluntary/shadowing role.
 The qualification consists of a number of mandatory and optional units, which we will discuss in more detail in a future post.

-DET - Level 5 Diploma in Education & Training (previously known as Diploma in Teaching in the Lifelong Learning Sector or DTTLS).
+DET - Level 5 Diploma in Education & Training (DTLLS) in Hair & Beauty Trainer Training

 Alongside these teaching qualifications also sits the suite of quality assuring qualifications.
 These will enable you to internally verify the work of assessors within your workplace and run in a similar vein to the assessing qualifications in the sense that they are a number of awards that are of worth separately or more so together.